 Greater Sydney Parklands prioritises the health and safety of people in our parks.
 A risk assessment will be completed as part of the detailed design phase to ensure the track meets relevant standards and regulations.
 Greater Sydney Parklands will monitor use of the track once it is open and we will proactively address any issues that arise.

 The track will be located away from the Parklands boundary, which will provide a natural buffer to neighbouring residents.
 Extensive plantings of new trees and shrubs will create a parklands setting around the track and provide greater privacy for neighbouring residents.

-The alignment of the track will be confirmed during the detailed design phase.
-The detailed concept designs give an indication of the proposed alignment.
+The final alignment of the track will be confirmed during the detailed design phase.
+The landscape concept designs give an indication of the proposed alignment.

 Yes.
 The alignment of the track is designed to minimise disturbance to farm animals and ensure that their need for food, water and shelter is not impacted.

 Native trees endemic to the area will not be removed to construct the track.
 Weed species will be removed where they occur and the dead and dying pine trees along the parklands boundary near the track will be removed.

 The existing endemic trees along the track will stay and there will be extensive planting of native trees, shrubs and grasses along the track to enhance the parklands environment and create a buffer for neighbouring residents.
 Plant species will predominantly be selected from the Cumberland Plain Woodland vegetation community.
 Further details on these plants can be found in the Western Sydney Parklands Design Manual.

 Sunsets and doggos - our favourite combo 😍

 Talk about the picnic of dreams for long weekend c…